inconshreveable/shroud/README.md

 1. Shrouded services do not have onion addresses, but just regular DNS-based hostnames.
 To a client, they look like any normal web service.
 1. Shrouded services typically have lower latency than Tor hidden services.

+Even though shroud does not use the Tor hidden service protocol, it *does* rely on Tor for providing anonymity to shrouded services.

 ## How do I run a shrouded service?

 Running a shrouded service is pretty easy!
 To run a shrouded service on port 5555 for example.com, here are the steps: